jizh4220/time_series_AFib_classify/xinio/heartkit_EfficientNetV2/README.md

 )
 ```

+You can refer to [notebook](./notebook/download.ipynb) for downloading necessary datasets.

 ## Incentia11k Data Structure

 You can find the h5 files for the Incentia11k dataset in the following directory: `~/heartkit/datasets/icentia11k`.